-Tests of pituitary function include:
+Tests of the pituitary gland and pituitary function include:

 - Hormone levels: pituitary hormones are released in pulses and levels fluctuate during the day.
 A single blood test is usually insufficient to assess a pituitary hormone deficiency properly.